 Fitness enthusiasts, or those who go to the gym, usually hear how important it is to strengthen your core muscles.
 Your core is composed of any muscle located between your pelvis and the base of your ribcage.
 These muscle regions are the abdominal, pelvic and lower back regions.

 These three muscle regions work together to support your spine, which is why is it very important to strengthen them.
-Everyone will benefit from a strong and healthy core, not just athletes and fitness enthusiasts.
-Indeed, a strong core is vital to everyone’s well-being.
+Everyone will benefit from a strong and healthy core muscles, not just athletes and fitness enthusiasts.
+Indeed, a core strengthing through 'gut busting' exercises is vital to everyone’s well-being.

-Isometric exercise is a form of exercise in which you execute an isometric muscle contraction.
+Isometric exercise is a form of abdominal isometric exercises in which you execute an isometric muscle contraction.
 In an isometric muscle contraction, the muscle exerts force without changing its length.
 Unlike traditional exercises like weight lifting which involves lengthening of the muscles, isometric exercises have little or no joint movement.

 In isometric core exercises, the core muscle’s contraction is maintained for the longest period of time that the person can bear.
 By gradually increasing the resistance, the muscle grows in strength and endurance.